Endargo/echoes-of-the-past/echoes-of-the-past.md

 ![Graveyard](img/locations/graveyard.png)
 _Graveyard_

+Players come across a graveyard with a small chapel.
+Behind the chapel they can find dug grave and a shovel.
+Inside the chapel there are human bones, a note and a strange magic scroll.
+Note says the following:

+>I was able to find something!
+All previous attempts failed, but after adjusting the magic formula and finding the right bones, I feel like this timme everything's gonna work.
+I'll have some sleep, and tommorrow will try the spell one more time.

+Players can revive the bones (spellcaster should read the scrolls in a presence of this exact skeleton, otherwise spell fails), creating a skeleton which obeys caster's commands for the next 24 hours, and then goes hostile.
+Use Skeleton Warrior stat block, but attack damage die depends on the weapon given to the skeleton.
+Alternatively they can bury the remains, which will grant Bless effect to the character who was digging for the next 24 hours.
+Digging graves can grant some valuables, but has a chance of summoning hostile skeletons, ghosts, and two bonemares from bigger dirt graves.

 ## Hunting Spot

 Party comes across a hunting spot with hidden bear traps.
 Traps deal 1d6 Piercing damage and can inflict Filth Fever disease (CON save DC15).